realworldocaml/book/book/data-serialization/README.md

 - How to generate s-expressions from arbitrary OCaml types

-- How to use custom type annotations to control the exact printing behavior for s-expression converters
+- How to use annotations to control the printing behavior of s-expression converters

 - How to integrate s-expressions into your interfaces, in particular how to add s-expression converters to a module without breaking